ADELAIDE - A GROWING, CONNECTED & LIVEABLE CITY

-Adelaide City is full of small and medium sized independent retail and hospitality businesses, including cafes, restaurants, pubs and more than 100 small bars offering tantalising cuisines, hand-crafted beer and world-renowned South Australian wine.
+Adelaide City is full of small and medium independent retail and hospitality businesses, including cafes, restaurants, pubs and more than 100 small bars offering tantalising cuisines, hand-crafted beer and world-renowned South Australian wine.
 There are over 50,000 seats in outdoor dining areas and food courts across the City and this number continues to grow.
 Key restaurant districts include Rundle Street in the East End and Gouger Street in the South West adjacent to the Adelaide Central Market food hub and Chinatown.
 Adelaide City boasts many start-up businesses that first commenced operation in the City and have since flourished and grown.
 The Government is offering financial assistance to many businesses during this challenging period.

 #5 DISTINCT LOCATIONS

 Adelaide City provides many distinct locations for your business.
 The thriving Rundle Mall offers access to multi-level centres like the Myer Centre, Rundle Mall Plaza and Adelaide Central Plaza located close to historic arcades like Adelaide Arcade and Regent Arcade.
 Rundle Place and North Adelaide Village are also outstanding locations with much to offer.
 No matter what type of business, the City can offer a retail space to suit your needs; Rundle Street showcases major fashion designers, Pirie Street promises wonderful dining and social experiences, Hutt Street is a ‘village in the City’, and O’Connell Street displays great character in the historic North Adelaide.